Shukaaa/SingleMapAutoMod/README.md

 - 🚫 **Overlap & Duplicate Detection**
   Automatically detects overlapping or duplicated notes in the same column.

+- 🟩 **Mapped Activity Check**
+  Ensures that at least 75% of the song has mapped content, discounting long pauses.

+- 🧩 **All Lanes Must Be Used**
+  Validates that each required column contains at least one note.
+Warns if 7K lanes are missing.
 ---

 ## 🚀 Download & How to Use